 Iran's top diplomat acknowledges Iranians 'were lied to' for days

-Iranian Foreign Minister Mohammad Javad Zarif, described Iran’s earlier claims as a lie
+Iranian Foreign Minister Mohammad Javad Zarif described Iran’s earlier claims as a lie

-DUBAI, United Arab Emirates (AP) — Iran’s top diplomat acknowledged Wednesday that Iranians “were lied to” for days after the Islamic Republic accidentally shot down a Ukrainian jetliner.
+DUBAI, United Arab Emirates — Iran’s top diplomat acknowledged Wednesday that Iranians “were lied to” for days after the Islamic Republic accidentally shot down a Ukrainian jetliner.
 The admission came as new surveillance footage purported to show two surface-to-air missiles 20 seconds apart shred the airplane and kill all 176 people aboard.

 Continue Reading Below